maurymarkowitz/RetroBASIC/README.md

 https://github.com/maurymarkowitz/RetroBASIC/releases

-Binary packages may be provided for macOS, Linux, and Windows.
+Binary packages are be provided for macOS, Linux, and Windows.

 On macOS and Linux, you can use Homebrew (where available):